Campus Improvement Plan

 Demographics Strengths

-As our school continues to grow, the diversity that defines MWE continues to remain strong.
+- As our school continues to grow, the diversity that defines MWE continues to remain strong.
 Multiple languages, countries, and cultures are represented by our students and families.

 Problem Statements Identifying Demographics Needs

-Problem Statement 1: Historically, economically disadvantaged students and Emergent Bilingual students score lower than other peer groups on state and local assessments.
-Root Cause: Specific parent groups have limited time and resources to support students at home, are learning a new language and/or have a limited understanding of school.
-To solve this, additional opportunities for tutoring and parent support will be provided.
+Root Cause: Specific parent groups have limited time and resources to support students at home, are learning a new language, and/or have a limited understanding of US schools.
+To solve this, additional opportunities for tutoring/small groups and parent support will be provided.

 Student Achievement